Seventieth session of the United Nations General Assembly: Elections

 The election of non-permanent members to the Security Council for 2016–2017 was held on 15 October 2015, in which Egypt, Senegal, Uruguay, Japan, and Ukraine were elected to replace outgoing members Chad, Nigeria, Chile, Jordan, and Lithuania, respectively.
 The election of non-permanent members for 2017–2018 will also occur in this session of the General Assembly, per Resolution 68/307, which changed the Security Council election cycle from October to June.
 The election of non-permanent members to the Security Council for 2017–2018 was held on 28 June 2016, in which Angola, Malaysia, Venezuela, New Zealand and Spain were replaced by Ethiopia, Kazakhstan, Bolivia, Sweden and Italy/Netherlands (who agreed to split the term over one year each with Italy starting first).

-An election to choose 18 members of the United Nations Human Rights Council for a three-year term will take place.
+An election to choose 18 members of the United Nations Human Rights Council for a three-year term took place.

-During the session, India will host a summit of G-4 leaders in New York where the main agenda would be UNSC reforms.
-Recently, the UN General Assembly finally adopted a document after over 20 years that would form the basis of formal discussions on this matter.
+During the session, India hosted a summit of G-4 leaders in New York where the main agenda was UNSC reforms.
+The UN General Assembly finally adopted a document, after over 20 years, that would form the basis of formal discussions on this matter.